Camille Muffat: 2005–2007

-Muffat first came into the spotlight in 2005, upon beating fellow Frenchwoman Laure Manaudou in the 200-metre individual medley event at the French National Championship, in Nancy, also breaking the French national record, which Manaudou also held.
+Muffat first came into the spotlight in 2005, upon beating fellow Frenchwoman Laure Manaudou in the 200-metre individual medley event at the French National Championship, in Nancy, also breaking the French national record, which Manaudou had held.

 Only months later, she would again win the 200-metre individual medley event at the European Junior Championships, held in Budapest, Hungary.
 At the European Juniors, she would also take silver in the 100-metre freestyle.

 In 2006, she debuted in the senior European Championships by swimming a leg of the 4 × 100 metres freestyle relay for France.
 A month later, she won four medals, including one gold, at that year's World Junior Championships, in Rio de Janeiro, Brazil.
 In December 2006, she attained her first international podium, at the European Short Course Championships in Helsinki, Finland.

 In 2007, for the first time Muffat took part in a World Championship, held in Melbourne, Australia, reaching semifinals in the 400 m medley.
 At the end of the year, she had her first victory in senior competitions, by winning the 200-metre individual medley and taking bronze in the 400-metre individual medley event at the 2007 European Short Course Swimming Championships in Debrecen, Hungary.